-Considerable research has explored sense of community over the last two decades.
-Summaries of this work are found in several special issues of the Journal of Community Psychology, and in an Australian edited book Psychological Sense of Community: Research, Applications and Implications (Fisher, Sonn & Bishop, 2002).
+Considerable research has been undertaken into sense of community over the last two decades.
+Summaries of this work are found in several special issues of the Journal of Community Psychology, and more recently in an Australian edited book Psychological Sense of Community: Research, Applications and Implications (Fisher, Sonn & Bishop, 2002).
 Many definitions have developed (Buckner, 1988; Davidson & Cotter, 1986; Doolittle & MacDonald, 1978; Glynn, 1981; McMillan & Chavis, 1986; Nasar & Julian, 1995; Riger & Lavrakas, 1981).

 Perhaps the most accepted model of sense of community was introduced by McMillan and Chavis (1986) which includes many of the sociological and political ideals described earlier.
-Components include membership, feelings of emotional safety with a sense of belonging and identification; influence, exertion of one's influence on the community with reciprocal influence of the community on oneself; integration and fulfillment of needs, physical and psychological needs met thereby reinforcing one to behave in a manner acceptable to the community; and shared emotional connection, positive affect related to community membership.
+Components include membership, feelings of emotional safety with a sense of belonging and identification; influence, exertion of one's influence on the community with reciprocal influence of the community on oneself; integration and fulfillment of needs, physical and psychological needs met thereby reinforcing one to behaviour in a manner acceptable to the community; and shared emotional connection, positive affect related to community membership.
 This model has retained its prominence partly because a measure of sense of community, the Sense of Community Index (SCI: Perkins, Florin, Rich, Wandersman & Chavis, 1990; Long & Perkins, 2003) was developed on the basis of it.

-Generally, assessments of sense of community include observations and experiences of one's inclusion, participation and belonging and commitment within an identified community.
+Overall inquiries regarding sense of community seek observations and experiences of one's inclusion, participation and belonging and commitment within an identified community.
 Several questionnaires have been developed for use within survey methodologies.
 Most of these are for residential community research and consultation (Buckner, 1988; Davidson & Cotter, 1986; Glynn, 1986; Obst et al., 2002; Puddifoot, 2003), and can explore sense of community at various levels or layers of structure (Brodsky & Marx, 2001).
 Others are constructed for settings such as work (Klein & D'Aunno, 1986; Royal & Rossi, 1996) and education settings (Chipuer & Pretty, 1999; Lounsbury & DeNeui 1996).
-While some researchers have cautioned making assumptions about similarities between geographical and relational communities (Hill, 1996), other researchers have demonstrated similarities between diverse communities, such as residential neighbourhoods and virtual communities of science fiction fan clubs (Obst, Smith & Zinkiewicz, 2002).
+While some researchers have cautioned making assumptions about similarities between geographical and relational communities (Hill, 1996), other researchers have demonstrated such similarities between diverse communities of residential, neighbourhoods and the virtual community of a science fiction fan club (Obst, Smith & Zinkiewicz, 2002).

 There are limitations to these questionnaires and survey techniques in terms of the external and conceptual validity of the data they generate.
-Whichever measure is used, interpretation of participants' responses is restricted by the lack of norms for sense of community data.
+Whichever measure is used its interpretation is restricted by the lack of norms for sense of community data.
 It is difficult to determine whether a score is a "good" or a "bad" value.
 As such, many researchers use measures of sense of community in conjunction with other scales that have normative data, for example, the General Health Questionnaire.
 Other researchers and practitioners measure sense of community at the beginning and end of interventions, with an increased score considered a positive outcome.
 Another problem arises when the question of multiple communities is indicated.
 While the researcher may attempt to gather data about the importance of a target community, that community may not have salience for the participants at that time.
-For example, if we want to gather sense of community data in a school, students who are disengaged may find it has salience.
-Outcome data showing low scores do not mean that they necessarily have no sense of community, and gain no benefits from the school.
-It may mean that at that time the participants gain more support and identity from other communities to which they belong.
+For example, if we want to gather sense of community data in a school, students who are disengaged may find little salience in this idea.
+Outcome data showing low scores does not mean necessarily that they have no sense of community, and gain no benefits from the school.
+It may mean that at that time the participants gain support and identity from other communities to which they belong.